 - Freshly ground black pepper

 1 Sauté carrots, onions, bell peppers: Heat the oil in a large, thick bottomed pot (6- to 8-quart) on medium heat.
 Add the chopped onion, carrot, and bell peppers, and sprinkle with salt.
 Cook until softened, 6 to 8 minutes.

 3 Add the ground turkey and break it up with a wooden spoon.
 Increase the heat to medium high.
 Stir and cook until the turkey is no longer pink, about 5 minutes.

 5 Simmer the chili: Add the black beans.
 Bring the chili to a boil, lower to a simmer.
 Cover and cook for half an hour.

-6 Serve: Remove the bay leave.
+6 Serve: Remove the bay leaf.
 Taste the chili and adjust seasonings, adding salt and pepper to taste.

 Serve with rice or heated corn tortillas.